BukkitPE/BukkitPE/README.md

 BukkitPE has been updated to 14.0 which is the newest MCPE Version.
 You can get a phar [Here](https://Jenkins.BukkitPE.net) For more info on how to install please check [here](https://github.com/BukkitPE/Documentation)

+# Acknowledgements

+- The in code in BukkitPE is from PocketMine-MP.
+All original code structure and base was written by the PocketMine Team.
+But some features was added/removed to make BukkitPE more stable.
+So we are giving @PocketMine full credit.
+Without it BukkitPE would of been made

 # FEATURES
 - [x] Performance optimization (Our #1 Goal!)
 - [x] XP